 Contact a Member of our Vocation Team

-Whether you’re simply curious about our life or ready to begin the discernment process, our vocation team is ready to hear from you.
+Whether you’re simply curious about our life or ready to begin the discernment process, Sr. Judy Long looks forward to hearing from you.

 Sr. Judy Long